covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-20-An-American-Drifter-Code-Farmer-from-Hubei.md

 ![Pharmacy shelf empty of masks](/assets/media/2020-02-20/american-drifter-01.jpg)

-"Looking at the first nCoV case in Seattle, and based on anecdotal information, our family was likely to have been on the same flight with that guy, because there is no direct flight from Wuhan to Seattle."
+"Looking at the first COVID-19 case in Seattle, and based on anecdotal information, our family was likely to have been on the same flight with that guy, because there is no direct flight from Wuhan to Seattle."

 Panic started to settle in, but Big J was still struggling to find an institution to give him a definitive answer.